THE BLURRING OF ART AND CRAFT

 A classic art definer is the ability of a piece to illicit an emotional response.
 Yet feelings are completely contextual and exist independently of the eyes of the creators and viewers.
 A standard homemade meal, a quilt, or a sweater may incite an emotional response in some people even more than a finely detailed sculpture made of valuable metals.
 However, if the piece has been created with the intent to serve a purpose, it may generally be considered a craft.

 If there is a definite way to complete a project and pre-conceived idea of how the end result will look, a piece may be considered craft.
 Art is given airy-fairy liberties of being open-ended and afforded the potential to grow and blossom into another thing far from its original concept.
+How does Sol LeWitt challenge this idea?
+Where does Aboriginal Art fit into this idea?

 This is another way that art and craft are distinguished in theory. is the purpose of the piece in question to make you think or to keep your feet dry?
 If there is a concept independent of the functionality, the object may be considered a work of art instead of a work of craft.